Never-Too-Early 2018 Tight End Rankings

 A Few Notable Players:

 - We’ll need to keep an eye on free agent Antonio Gates, but if he’s not re-signed, then I think this is the year that Hunter Henry turns into a top five fantasy tight end.
 He posted the No. 11 per game average (PPR) last season on 65% of the snaps.
 Even if Gates re-signs, Henry should see at least 75% of the snaps and his production should rise accordingly.
 Over the past two years, 21.7% of the Chargers’ receiving yards and 35.6% of the receiving touchdowns went to tight ends.
-A double-digit touchdown total is within reach.
+A double-digit touchdown total is well within reach.

 - Greg Olsen’s production took a nosedive in 2017, but he had his moments.
 He had just 11 targets in his first four games but saw 39 targets in his final four games, including 12 targets against the Saints in the playoffs.
 He should bounce back with a good season if he can stay healthy.

 - Jack Doyle finished as the No. 6 tight end and had a top five per game average in PPR formats.
 He did this with Jacoby Brissett under center for most of the season.
 If Andrew Luck is fully healthy in 2018, Doyle should have another solid TE1 year.
 Unfortunately, that's a pretty significant "if."
+The addition of Eric Ebron is a reason to downgrade Doyle a bit since targets may be tougher to come by.

 - Evan Engram bucked the trend.
 Rookie tight ends typically don’t produce, but he finished with 64 catches for 722 yards and six touchdowns, which was good enough for a No. 5 finish.
 He benefited from all the injuries that the Giants had to their receiving corps, but given his rookie year production, he should continue to post TE1 numbers for years to come.